 Days 7 – 10.
 We’ll spend the final four days of the safari with full days of morning and evening game drives.
 We’ll spend Day 7 at the Ngorongoro Crater.
 At almost ten miles across and 1,800 feet deep, it is the largest unflooded and intact volcanic caldera in the world.
-In addition to being the best place to see rhino on the Northern Circuit, you can look forward to spotting the world-renowned Big Five and a host of other wildlife species, including large herds of zebra and wildebeest.
+In addition to being the best place to see rhino, you can look forward to spotting the world-renowned Big Five and a host of other wildlife species, including large herds of zebra and wildebeest.

 On the final day, we will take a charter plane back to Arusha in preparation for our return flights that evening.
 Before your final transport to the airport, you will have time to freshen up in a day room, allowing you to repack and ready yourself for your journey home.